wrs225/Caravel-Vector-Coprocessor-AI/README.md

 If the transaction is sent to the ```INSTRUCTION_ADDRESS```, the transaction will be sent over to the instruction queue.

 ## Control Unit.
-Currently, the control unit is based on a decoder which simpy decodes an instruction.
+Currently, the control unit is based on a decoder which simply decodes an instruction.
 In the future, the control's implementation can be changed to support multi-instruction caravans.

 # Testing Strategy
 We use [Pymtl 3](https://github.com/pymtl/pymtl3) to validate the functionality of our design.
 To do this, we first must construct a Python wrapper class for each Verilog module.
 Then, Python unit test functions can be written and run with [pytest](https://docs.pytest.org/en/7.4.x/).
 We use GPT4 to generate these Python test files, which cover the expected functionality for each operation as well as edge cases.
 Prompts for each module can be found in the prompts_tests directory.